 |What||When||Where||Start||ECTS||Lecturer and Tutor|

 This is a 9 ECTS (270 h) course targeted at master-level Computer Science and Mathematics students.
-Because of the ongoing COVID-19 pandemic, the lecture material will be provided asynchronously via videos for download through eCampus.
-In addition, there will be live Zoom sessions where students can ask questions about the lecture material.
-These are further accompanied by weekly problem sets that students are expected to solve in independent self-study.
-The solutions to the problem sets are discussed in the tutorial hours via Zoom.
+There will be two lectures each week.
+These are accompanied by weekly problem sets that students are expected to solve in independent self-study.
+The solutions to the problem sets are discussed in the tutorial sessions.
 Each student is expected to participate actively in these.

-Computational Geometry is the study of algorithmic problems for geometric data thereby touching upon a wide spectrum of application areas including computer graphics, geographic information systems, robotics, and others.
+Computational Geometry is the study of algorithmic problems for geometric data.
+Thereby it touches upon a wide spectrum of application areas including computer graphics, geographic information systems, robotics, and others.
 The study of geometric algorithms often involves the combinatorial analysis of the complexity of geometric configurations.
-This has fundamental connections to the mathematical area of Discrete and Combinatorial Geometry which is also the topic of this course.
+This has fundamental connections to the mathematical area of Discrete and Combinatorial Geometry, from which we will also study several topics in this course.

-Topics which will be treated in this course:
+Topics which will be treated in this course include:

 Students have to hand in their written solutions for weekly problem sets (groups of up to two students each).
 At least 50% of the overall points have to be reached in order to be admitted to the final exam.
-There will be oral exams (most likely via Zoom) at the end of the semester.
-Exam dates (tentative): 22.02., 23.02., 24.02.2021
+There will be oral exams (hopefully in the institute, but via Zoom if necessary) at the end of the semester.

 The basis of the course work are the lectures and assignments.
+Lecture notes for all lectures will be available on eCampus.
 For further reading we recommend the following books: